 And yes, I’ll do an entire article series about sleep hacks since this has been one of my personal challenges my entire life.

-After sleep, the second-best way to improve stress levels is by taking specific supplements that are clinically proven to help lower stress and cortisol levels.
+After sleep, the second-best way to improve stress levels is by taking specific supplements that are clinically shown to help lower stress and support healthy cortisol levels.

 The benefit of supplements is that they work immediately, they’re easy and convenient, which is something we all want.